top of page

 Nutrition and Mealtimes Policy

-At Winston’s Place Day Nursery we believe that mealtimes should be happy, social occasions for children and staff alike.
-We promote shared, enjoyable positive interactions at these times.
+At Winston’s Place Day Nursery, we believe that mealtimes should be happy, social occasions for children and staff alike.
+We promote shared, enjoyable positive interactions at these times, in line with the EYFS requirement to support children’s health, wellbeing and social development.

-We are committed to offering children healthy, nutritious and balanced meals and snacks, which meet individual needs and requirements.
+We are committed to offering children healthy, nutritious and balanced meals and snacks, which meet individual needs and requirements and support children’s growth, development and readiness to learn.

 We ensure that: